A platter of Chicken Spring Rolls is always a crowd favourite. Crisp, savoury, and easy to dip, they make entertaining stress-free and delicious.

 I love serving Chicken Spring Rolls straight from the fryer while they’re still hot and crisp.
 They go perfectly with a small bowl of sweet chilli or soy sauce for dipping.

 They’re great with fried rice or noodles, especially when you have friends over and want lots of small dishes to share.
-For more ideas, check out more Chinese recipes here.
+If you’d like more inspiration, you can browse more Chinese recipes on the blog.

 Better-than-Take-Out Chinese Recipes to Try